The Representation Of Opposites

 ©Monica Pidgeon

 The first slide is of a model of a bell tower for a carillon of bells which was to be constructed on an island in Canberra, Australia.
-It was a limited competi— tion and the notion was one of making some monumental gesture — and our design was never selected.
-The issue I want to draw attention to in the relatively light and fragile character of these hyperbolic paraboloid shells is, in a sense, the opposition of their forms.
+It was a limited competition and the notion was one of making some monumental gesture - and our design was never selected.
+The issue I want to draw attention to in the relatively light and sort of fragile character of these hyperbolic paraboloid shells is the opposition of their forms.
 These two curved forms and the curved theme will I think recur in later slides as we'll see, in some way are expressive of the relationships between, if you like, Britain and the Empire, and Australia as a component of that Empire.
-And we can think about the passage of, not only space and time, ‘ but also the flow of the water in the lake between these two curves.
+And we can think about the passage of, not only space and time, but also the flow of the water in the lake between these two curves.

 Thanks for previewing this talk